guyroyse/connect-redis-stack/README.md

 ## Installation

 Installation is a breeze but _Connect Redis Stack_ assumes that you already have [redis](https://www.npmjs.com/package/redis)—version 4 or greater—and [express-session](https://www.npmjs.com/package/express-session) installed.
 And, of course, it assumes you're building an Express application.
-So you probably should [express](https://www.npmjs.com/package/express) installed too.
+So you probably should have [express](https://www.npmjs.com/package/express) installed too.

 To install the Redis bits, just do the following: